exasol/ai-lab/doc/user_guide/editions.md

 Recommendations
 * If you have an AWS account then Exasol recommends to use the AMI image in an AWS EC2 instance.
-* In case a docker client is available on your system then probably die Docker Edition is the best choice.
+* In case a Docker client is available on your system then probably the Docker Edition is the best choice.
 * When you want to use one of the VM images then select an appropriate format depending on the Hypervisor software available on your system:

 ### AMI Edition